Personal Financial Management for Bankruptcy

 • CarsDirect.com: This site provides car reviews, ratings, and prices and also provides an outlet for consumers interested in purchasing a car on-line.

-• CarFax.com: This site provides information about a car's history, including flood damage history, accident information, title information, etc. so consumers may learn more about a car before they decide to purchase it.
+• CarFax.com: This site provides information about a car's history, including flood damage history, accident information, and title information so consumers may learn more about a car before they decide to purchase it.

 • National Insurance Crime Bureau: The National Insurance Crime Bureau is a non-profit organization that focuses on detecting insurance crimes and prosecuting insurance criminals.